Trident09/Semester-6/Compiler Design/README.md

 20 March 2024

-1. Write a Lex program to recongnise floating point numbers.
-2. Write a lex program to count number of words in a text file.
+1. Write a lex program to count number of words in a text file.
-3. Write a lex program to identify keywords and convert it into upper-case.
+2. Write a lex program to identify keywords and convert it into upper-case.
-4. Write a lex program to count number of vowels and consonants.
+3. Write a lex program to count number of vowels and consonants.
-5. Write a lex to count the number of identifiers, keywords and digits.
+4. Write a lex to count the number of identifiers, keywords and digits.